ncatlab/nlab-content/pages/7/4/3/7/17347/content.md

   H^{n+1}(B; R)
 $$

 for the image of this element under the differential.
-We will show that this is the Euler class.
+We will show that this is the Euler class in question.

 To that end, notice that every element in $E_{n+1}^{\bullet,n}$ is of the form $\iota \cdot b$ for $b\in E_{n+1}^{\bullet,0} \simeq H^\bullet(B;R)$.